 He said, “I didn’t do it for him.
 I did it for me.”
 He forgave his father because God asked him to and because he wanted peace in his own life.
 It’s never too late to seek, give, and receive forgiveness.

 And again, I know I’ve been talking about fathers, but there are wounds caused by mothers, grown children, other relatives, close friends, even strangers, etc. Everyone needs forgiveness for their mistakes.
+God made us in His image, after all.
+He is a forgiving God, and we are called– as His children– to extend forgiveness to others.

 Is there someone you need to forgive today?
 Is there someone you need to seek forgiveness from?
 Do you need to seek forgiveness from God, your Heavenly Father?